pyresidfp/pyresidfp/README.md

 ## How to install

-Requirements:
+Requirements for installation from source:
-- compiler for ISO C++11
+- compiler for ISO C++20
-- Python 3 and header files
+- Python 3.9+ and header files

 ### From PyPI